Akinimaginable/Akinimaginable/README.md

-## Hi there, I'm Ema 🍁🍂,
+## Hi there, I'm Ema ✨
 *aka Akinimaginable* 🇳🇱🇫🇷

-I’m a computer student in France ~~learning databases, algorithms and system programming~~ spending all my time ricing my GNU/Linux and creating random things by aligning characters to make lines of code.
+I’m a computer student in France ~~learning databases, algorithms and system programming~~ spending my time creating random things by aligning characters to make lines of code and ricing my GNU/Linux.
+I use arch btw
-I also like design and photography, which I run a website about (mostly in french).

-### Contact
-Feel free to email me at akn@etrange.org or just by sending me a text on [Instagram](https://twitter.com/Akinimaginable "My Twitter") / [Twitter](https://https://www.instagram.com/akinimaginable/ "My Instagram")
+I'm interest in many different topics such as:
+- Design ✏
+- Photography 📸
+- The open source philosophy 🌌
+- North european languages 🦜

+I'm also running a website with tutorials, pictures and blogs about many random things.

-### Skills
+### My skills

-#### Programming
+#### General Programming
-Bash, Javascript, Python & Rust
+Bash, Python and Rust

 #### Web
-HTML, CSS/SCSS, JS/TS
+HTML, CSS/SCSS and Javascript

 #### Tools
-Intellij Platform, (neo)vim & Vscodium
+Intellij platform, (neo)vim and vscodium

 #### Learning
-C, Java & SQL
+C, Java, SQL and Typescript

+### Contact
+You can contact me by sending a message on [Instagram](https://twitter.com/Akinimaginable "My Twitter") / [Twitter](https://https://www.instagram.com/akinimaginable/ "My Instagram") or email me at akn@etrange.org